tyler-kikuyama/template/essays/SmartQuestions.md

 Some people tried to respond to his question but they were not able to provide a solution and asked the person to provide additional information.

 ## What I've Learned ##
+Understanding what a smart question is definitely changed my perspective on asking questions.
+I'm very guilty of asking a ton of questions in the not smart way.
+There have been countless occasions where I asked a professor or a peer a question without providing enough context.
+Maybe this has impacted my educational journey in a negative way and I will strive to ask smart questions as much as possible.
+Asking smart questions is essential to all software developers.
+In a field where so many languages and new concepts exist, it would be very difficult to be productive without the help of others.
+Smart questions maximize the amount of information you can receive from another person and this is an invaluable tool for all people working in the computer science industry.